software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 >[!NOTE]
 Once timesheet entries are associated with an invoice item/invoice, they become **read-only** to prevent inadvertent modifications after billing.

-In regard to service time, it is important to note that hourly rates for customers or projects can change over time.
-To accommodate this, the **Create Invoice** action copies the applicable hourly rate into the `APP_Price` field and the number of billed time sheet entries in the `APP_Quantity` field.
-This fields are used to calculate the overall net revenue of an invoice.
+Hourly rates for customers or projects can change over time.
+For this reason the action `Create Invoice` copies the concrete valid hourly rate into field `APP_HourlyRateBilled` of a time sheet entry.
+This field is also used in the calculated field `APP_Revenue` which shows you the revenue time sheet entries generated.

 TODO: Video